ccbs-stradl/coding_club/Sessions/2021_03_10_strings_dates.md

 Built-in commands
 =================

-Four common operations that it is worthwhile knowing the built-in commands for are counting, subsetting, splitting, and combining strings.
+Five common operations that it is worthwhile knowing the built-in commands for are counting, subsetting, splitting, searching, and combining strings.

 Getting information about strings (`nchar`)
 -------------------------------------------